Crucible tongs

-Crucible tongs are scissor-like tools, but instead of having two blades, these tools are replaced with two pincers or pieces of metals that concave together, which allow the users to grasp a hot crucibles, flasks, evaporating dishes, or even small beakers.
-They are made of durable metals, allowing them to endure a very hot temperature when touching with the hot objects.
+Crucible tongs are scissors-like tools with a pair of attached arms that curve outward near the ends to form a rounded gripping area that allows users to safely grasp crucibles, flasks, evaporating dishes, or small beakers.
+They are made of durable metals—stainless steel, brass, or nickel, for example—that can withstand high temperatures.

-Crucible

-A laboratory tool that is best fit with crucible tongs is a crucible, a small vessel made from ceramic.
-Its function is it is used to heat various type of chemicals that are required a very high temperature, usually solid chemicals.
-This tool is available in various size and form.
-It can be in a low form or a high form, depends on the types of work.
-In addition, this vessel can cope with a high temperature up to 565.56 degree Celsius.

-Feature
+Use

+Crucible tongs are used most often with crucibles, small ceramic or metal vessels used to heat chemicals to temperatures up to 565.56 degree Celsius.

 As a crucible will be very hot when heating it in a furnace or a Bunsen burner, one cannot hold the crucible directly.
 Therefore, crucible tongs come to play a key role when burning, or doing anything with hot objects.
-The major types of metals used to produce the tongs are stainless steel, brass, and nickel.
 Moreover, some of them also have a special characteristic.
 For instance, a locking version of crucible tongs can be locked with the edge of a crucible, allow users to be more comfortable and more confidence while moving a very hot crucible from place to place.
 Hence, they provide more safety for the users.

 Safety

-It is necessary to wear safety goggles, gloves, and proper shoes as well, crucible tongs is not the only safety tool that one should take when holding a hot crucible.
-The scorching objects in crucible might be spilled off and cause a damage to a holder's skin.
-Since crucible tongs work with the crucible, knowing the safety use of crucible is a must.
-Here are some tips:
+It is necessary to wear safety goggles, gloves, and proper shoes when using crucible tongs.
+The scorching objects in a crucible might be spilled off and cause damage to the holder's skin.
+Since crucible tongs work with the crucible, one must know the safety procedures of the crucible.